winter-semester-projects/contactsApp/readme.md

 ### Deletes:

-The data is deleted, whenever the user wishes… They would, however, have to enter data, that exists!
-A function is called, from a header file, to delete existing entries that the user points to, by name.
+The data is deleted, whenever the user wishes… They would, however, have to enter data, that exists.